When developing your specification it is important to engage as early as possible with the supply base. This is important in terms of:

 Any such changes may be challenged in the Courts.
 If the supplier cannot deliver in line with the requirements in the original contract (perhaps due to specification omissions or errors), the contract may have to be terminated and a new procurement undertaken.

-You may authorise or require variants on the contract requirements as long as it has been specified:
+You may authorise or require variants on the contract requirements, as long as it has been specified in the Contract Notice.

 The Procurement Documents must set out the minimum requirements and how any variant will be evaluated.
 Variants cannot be considered unless this has been done, they are linked to the subject matter and they meet the minimum requirements.